semarie/sysclean/README.md

 # NAME
-     sysclean - help removing obsoletes files between upgrades
+     sysclean - help removing obsolete files between upgrades

 # SYNOPSIS
      sysclean -f [-ai]
      sysclean -p [-i]

 # DESCRIPTION
-     sysclean is a ksh(1) script designed to the administrator to help removing obsoletes files between upgrades.
+     sysclean is a ksh(1) script designed to help removing obsolete files between upgrades.

      sysclean works by comparing a reference root directory against currently installed files.
 It considers standard system files, configuration files installed by default, and packages files.

      sysclean doesn't remove any files on the system.
-It only reports obsoletes filenames or packages using obsoletes libraries.
+It only reports obsolete filenames or packages using out-of-date libraries.

      The options are as follows:

-     -f      Filename mode.  sysclean will output obsoletes filenames present on the system.
+     -f      Filename mode.  sysclean will output obsolete filenames present on the system.
 By default, it doesn't show filenames used by installed packages.

-     -p      Package mode.  sysclean will output packages names using obsoletes files.
+     -p      Package mode.  sysclean will output packages names using obsolete files.

      -a      All files.  sysclean will not exclude filenames used by installed packages from output.